Enrol My School

 The YPI team provides resources and support to all educators implementing the program, maintains regular contact with educators throughout the year, and makes visits virtually and in-person when possible to as many schools as possible every year to offer student workshops, meet with teams of educators, and support YPI event.

 Over 18,000 students per year build life-long skills and interest in civic engagement.

-- YPI will be taught in all classes of one mandatory course across one chosen grade/year level: 9 or 10.
+- YPI will be taught in all classes of one mandatory course across one chosen grade/year level –either Grade 9 or 10

-- Charities are to be identified and selected by students, and must meet the YPI eligibility requirements: registered charity providing social services directly to people in your local community.
+- Charities are to be identified and selected by students, and must meet the YPI eligibility requirements: registered Canadian charity providing social services directly to people in your local community

-- A Final Presentations Assembly will be arranged to permit finalist teams from each class to give their presentation to an audience and a panel of judges.
-Minimum recommendation for audience: one entire grade level.
-Judging panel must have a majority of students.
+- A Final Presentations Assembly will be arranged in each school to permit finalist teams from each class to give their presentation to an audience and a panel of judges.
+We recommend a minimum of one entire grade level for the audience.

 Frequently Asked Questions